NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Amazon AWS/AWS EC2 Instance/AWS Resource Data/aws_ec2_describe_instance.md

-The "Describe EC2 Instance" API offers detailed information about the specific EC2.
+The <b>Describe EC2 Instance</b> API offers detailed information about the specific EC2.
 The response includes instance type, ami, IP address, etc.

 This API is integrated into the AWS EC2 instance in NetBrain.
-It corresponds with the describe_instances function of the AWS REST API, using the instance-id filter to retrieve specific information.
+It corresponds with the describe_instances function of the AWS REST API, using the `instance-id` filter to retrieve specific information.